mitchelljustin/pragmatic-lightning/index.md

 Voilá!
 Your first weather report has been bought and paid for.

-Actually, you might notice you didn't get a report.
+Actually, you might notice you didn't get a report back from the API call.
 That's because we haven't written any code to verify the fact that a report was paid for, and if so to send it to the user.

 ## Verify purchases on server

+Last step!

 To verify the purchase of a report we need to do three things:
-1. Generate a unique token for each new purchase along with an invoice
+1. Generate a unique token for each new purchase along with the invoice.
-2. Read paid invoices as they come in and mark their corresponding purchase tokens as paid
+2. Read paid invoices as they come in and mark their corresponding purchase tokens.
-3. Send report to users who have paid only by checking the token
+3. Send report to users who have paid only by checking the token.

 We're going to send the purchase token as an HTTP header called `X-Purchase-Token`.